Tom Mauchahty-Ware

 Tom Mauchahty-Ware (March 21, 1949 – November 3, 2015) was a Kiowa/Comanche musician.
+He was a Southern Straight dancer and a member of the Kiowa O-Ho-Mah Lodge society.

+Early life

+Thomas Ware was born on March 21, 1949, to Wilson Ware (Kiowa) and Pearl Pewo Ware (Kiowa/Comanche) in Oklahoma.

+Career

+As a musician, he drummed and played the Native American flute, harmonica, and blues guitar.
+He formed the band Blues Nation in 1990.

-He was known for his work playing the Native American flute, and has been a successful American Indian dancer, and has sung in a popular blues band.
-He was also a skilled traditional artist: painting, sculpting, making flutes, bead working, and feather working.
+He was an accomplished American Indian dancer and regalia maker.
+He was a skilled visual artist: painting, sculpting, making flutes, bead working, and feather working.

 He was a descendant of the famous Kiowa flutist, Belo Cozad, and made two commercial recordings, Flute Songs of the Kiowa and Comanche (1978) and The Traditional and Contemporary Indian Flute of Tom Mauchahty Ware (1983).